-The 2013A Bonds will be secured by a pledge of and a first lien on, and will be payable solely from, the Net Revenues of the Turnpike System on a parity with the previously issued 2003A through 2012A Bonds (the "Outstanding Bonds") and any Additional Bonds hereafter issued on a parity therewith pursuant to the Resolution.
+The 2015B Bonds will be secured by a pledge of and a first lien on, and will be payable solely from, the Net Revenues of the Turnpike System on a parity with the previously issued 2006A through 2015A Bonds (the "Outstanding Bonds") and any Additional Bonds hereafter issued on a parity therewith pursuant to the Resolution.
 See "ADDITIONAL BONDS" below.
-The aggregate principal amount of Bonds which will be outstanding subsequent to the issuance of the 2013A Bonds is \$2,883,975,000, excluding the Refunded Bonds and other economically defeased bonds to be redeemed on July 1, 2013.
-The 2013A Bonds are also secured by a subaccount in the Debt Service Reserve Account which also secures the Outstanding Bonds.
+The aggregate principal amount of Bonds which will be outstanding subsequent to the issuance of the 2015B Bonds is \$2,929,160,000, excluding the Refunded Bonds which will be economically but not legally defeased on the date of closing and are expected to be redeemed on July 1, 2016.
+The 2015B Bonds are also secured by a subaccount in the Debt Service Reserve Account which also secures the Outstanding Bonds.

-The Resolution, which was originally adopted in 1988, defines Net Revenues as the Revenues derived from the operation of the Turnpike System after deducting the Cost of Operation and Cost of Maintenance.
-Pursuant to legislation adopted in 1997, the Department covenanted on August 21, 1997, to pay all costs of operation and maintenance of the Turnpike System from the State Transportation Trust Fund (the "STTF"), in effect making 100% of the Turnpike System Gross Revenues available for debt service.
+The Resolution, which was originally adopted in 1988, defines Net Revenues as the Revenues derived from the operation of the System after deducting the Cost of Operation and Cost of Maintenance.
+Pursuant to legislation adopted in 1997, the Department covenanted on August 21, 1997, to pay all costs of operation and maintenance of the Turnpike System from the State Transportation Trust Fund ("STTF"), in effect making 100% of the Turnpike System Gross Revenues available for debt service.
 The costs of operation and maintenance paid from the STTF are to be reimbursed from the Turnpike General Reserve Fund only after provision has been made for payment of debt service and other amounts required with respect to Turnpike Revenue Bonds.
 See "FLOW OF FUNDS - Payment of Costs of Operation and Maintenance from State Transportation Trust Fund," "FLOW OF FUNDS - Application of Revenues," and "TOLLS - Toll Covenant" below.

-The 2013A Bonds are "revenue bonds" within the meaning of Article VII, Section 11(d), of the Florida Constitution, and are payable solely from funds derived directly from sources other than State tax revenues.
-The 2013A Bonds do not constitute a general obligation or indebtedness of the State of Florida or any of its agencies or political subdivisions and will not be a debt of the State of Florida or of any agency or political subdivision thereof, and the full faith and credit of the State is not pledged to the payment of the principal of, premium, if any, or interest on the 2013A Bonds.
-The issuance of the 2013A Bonds does not, directly or indirectly or contingently, obligate the State of Florida to use State funds, other than the Net Revenues, to levy or to pledge any form of taxation whatsoever or to make any appropriation for payment of the principal of, premium, if any, or interest on the 2013A Bonds.
+The 2015B Bonds are "revenue bonds" within the meaning of Article VII, Section 11(d), of the Florida Constitution, and are payable solely from funds derived directly from sources other than State tax revenues.
+The 2015B Bonds do not constitute a general obligation or indebtedness of the State of Florida or any of its agencies or political subdivisions and will not be a debt of the State of Florida or of any agency or political subdivision thereof, and the full faith and credit of the State is not pledged to the payment of the principal of, premium, if any, or interest on the 2015B Bonds.
+The issuance of the 2015B Bonds does not, directly or indirectly or contingently, obligate the State of Florida to use State funds, other than the Net Revenues, to levy or to pledge any form of taxation whatsoever or to make any appropriation for payment of the principal of, premium, if any, or interest on the 2015B Bonds.